faqs and important information about the Roswell Artist-in-Residence Program

 Deadline March 15, 2019

 For over forty years the Roswell Artist-in-Residence Program has provided talented artists a long-term opportunity to free themselves from the entanglements of their jobs, careers and other responsibilities, to focus on their creative imaginations.
-Roswell is remotely located, away from the trends and noise of our cultural capitals and provides the artist an opportunity to look inwardly, over an entire year, at the sources of their vision and the reach of their talent.
+Roswell is remotely located and provides the artist an opportunity to look inwardly, over an entire year.
 The Roswell Residency is not project based nor is it directed by the issues of any moment in the world of art ideas.

 The Program is solely dedicated to the development of the individual artist.
-Production of artwork is seen as a byproduct of creative introspection, not as an end in itself.
-Nor is there any effort on the part of the Program to enforce interaction among the artists through predetermined activities or requirements.
-The goal of the Program is to be as free of institutional rigmarole as humanly possible.
+The goal of the Program is to be as free of institutional rigmarole as possible.
 As a consequence, the usual apparatus of prestige, status and reputation are ignored.

 While the artists that receive the RAiR Fellowship enjoy a reasonable standard of living, most will have to make personal sacrifices to participate.
 The RAiR Program appreciates that the time, distance and isolation can come at a cost.
-Those artists who do immerse themselves, undertake a long process of personal discovery and it is hoped, a stronger connection to the sources of their personal vision.
+Those artists who do immerse themselves, undertake a long process of personal discovery.

 The nature of the RAiR Fellowship is informal.
 There are virtually no obligations on the part of the grantees except to respect the facilities and the privacy of the other artists.
 There are no teaching, lecturing or exhibition requirements of the Artist-in-Residence.
-Informal studio visits are occasionally conducted for visiting collectors, dealers or museum staff, but an artist may decline to participate and visits only occur with the grantee's permission.
+Informal studio visits are occasionally conducted for visiting collectors, dealers or museum staff, but an artist may decline to participate.

 Artists considering applying to the RAiR Program should think carefully about what is actually involved in a year-long residency.
 Please do not apply if -

-3) Your spouse or partner is not committed to the residency.
+2) Your spouse or partner is not committed to the residency.
 The residency is located on the outskirts of a town of 50,000 people.
 There are few employment opportunities.
-A year can be a long time in some career areas.
 While the Roswell area has some decent schools, no special or 'outstanding' private schooling is available in this part of rural New Mexico.
-In addition there can be considerable challenges returning to one's per-residency life.

-4) You have unusual heath issues or heavy debt.
+3) You have unusual health issues or heavy debt.
 Our goal is to support the artists' creative process over a period of time.
-We can not, however, solve all of the artists' life problems.
+If you have other serious outside concerns a year in Roswell, due to its isolation and relatively low level of financial support, can become an obstacle to dealing with other circumstances.

 Q: How long after the application deadline will my residency begin?

-A: Sucessful applicants can expect to have their residency begin anywhere from three months to as long as one year from the application deadline.
-Our residencies float on an open calendar.
-Every residency begins the day the artist arrives; regardless of our schedule.
-Delays and rearrangments are common.
-The academic calendar can also create problems with our schedule.
-Since exhibitions occur sometime during the end of each artist's residency, the 6 artists must arrive in slots spaced over the course of the whole twelve month period.
+A: Successful applicants can expect to have their residency begin anywhere from three months to as long as one year from the notification date.
+Our residencies float on an open calendar in part to keep the residents exhibitions toward the end of fellows residencies.
+Every residency begins the day the artist arrives.
 The RAiR Program works to meet the needs of the new residents, but no system can perfectly fit every artist's plans.

-Q: Should we apply as a couple, a team or as two individuals ?
+Q: Should couples apply as a couple, a team or as two individuals ?

 Q: We have children, are there schools near the residency?

-A: Yes, but no fancy type schools.
-Just the old-fashioned public schools and a few pre-schools.
-There are a few church type schools.
+A: Yes, basic New Mexico public schools and a few pre-schools.
+There are also a few church and military schools.

 Q: Can I bring my cat?

-A: Yes, but you may want to keep it indoors as we have coyotes around.
-Sorry there is no way you are going to able to bring your dog.
+A: Yes, but you may want to keep it indoors as we have a large array of predators, including coyotes, around.

 Q: What kinds of organic foods are available in your area?

-A: Some organic produce is available at local grocery stores.
+A: A modest but growing selection of organic produce is available at local (national chain) grocery stores.

 Q: Is there internet access?